Mostafa-fouad/Jumia-final-version/README.txt

 Create Docker Image from Dockerfile:
 ------------------------------------
-= First you should put the jar and the sample.db in the same folder (Jumia-Custom-Filter-App/jumia-exercise-0.0.1-SNAPSHOT.jar) & (Jumia-Custom-Filter-App/sample.db) because I have configured the Dockerfile upon this structure.
+= First you should put the jar and the sample.db in the same folder found in the project (Jumia-Custom-Filter-App/jumia-exercise-0.0.1-SNAPSHOT.jar) & (Jumia-Custom-Filter-App/sample.db) because I have configured the Dockerfile upon this structure.
   Then run the following command in the cmd after cd to the Dockerfile directory.